xg590/IoT/Espressif/ESP32/T-Beam/README.md

 * LoRa is about RF signal and LoRaWAN addresses MAC/Encryption.
 ### Two libraries in LilyGo-LoRa-Series examples
 * Arduino LoRa is the library for LoRa operations.
-* RadioLib supports LoRa operation but intends to include LoRaWAN functions.
+* RadioLib supports LoRa operations but intends to include LoRaWAN functions.
 ### Play examples
 * Must uncomment board version and change LoRa_frequency in [utilities.h](utilities.h)
 ```